-Locomotive 9, shown here, was built in 1891 by the Portland Company, Portland Maine, for the Sandy River Railroad.
-It was the 622nd locomotive built by the Portland Company, one of ten two-foot gauge locomotives built by that manufacturer.
-This locomotive gained four different numbers over its 40+ year operational history: SRRR #5, Sandy River & Rangeley Lakes (SR&RL) #6 in 1908, Kennebec Central (KC) #4 in 1924, and finally WW&F #9 in 1933.
+WW&F locomotive No. 9 was built in 1891 by the Portland Company, Portland, Maine, for the Sandy River Railroad in Maine’s Franklin county.
+It was the 622nd locomotive built by Portland and one of ten two-foot gauge locomotives built by that manufacturer.
+It is the only surviving steam locomotive from three of the five historic Maine two-foot gauge common carrier railroads: The Sandy River & Rangeley Lakes; Kennebec Central; and Wiscasset, Waterville & Farmington.

 On the Sandy River Railroad

-SRRR #5 was built in 1891 by the Portland Company of Portland, Maine.
-Builder’s plate number 622, it was the second two-foot gauge engine built by the Portland Company.
-Sandy River Railroad officials were so impressed by its predecessor, SRRR #4, that they ordered another similar locomotive the very next year.
-The Sandy River Railroad at the time was a busy railroad, connecting with the narrow gauge railroads Franklin and Megantic (F&M) at Strong and the Phillips and Rangeley (P&R) at Phillips, and meeting the standard gauge Maine Central at Farmington.
+The Sandy River was a busy railroad, connecting with the two-foot gauge railroads Franklin and Megantic (F&M) at Strong and the Phillips and Rangeley (P&R) at Phillips, and providing a standard gauge connection with the Maine Central at Farmington.

 On the Sandy River & Rangeley Lakes Railroad

-In 1908, the Sandy River RR merged with the Franklin & Megantic and Phillips & Rangeley railroads, thus formalizing a union that had informally happened since their beginning.
-The locomotive numbers were shuffled, with SRRR #5 becoming SR&RL #6.
-Business was very good, and the new #6 was kept busy.
+In 1908, the Sandy River merged with the Franklin & Megantic and Phillips & Rangeley railroads to become the Sandy River & Rangeley Lakes, thus formalizing a union that had informally been in place since their beginnings.
+With the consolidation, Sandy River No. 5 became SR&RL No. 6.
+Business was very good, and the newly numbered 6 was kept busy.

-However, as the years progressed and larger and larger motive power arrived, the smaller engines started to get shoved aside.
+However, as the years progressed and larger and larger motive power arrived, the smaller engines started to get put aside.
 The 0-4-4’s couldn’t compete with the 2-4-4’s and the 2-6-2’s for tonnage hauling.
-Business began dropping off as well.
-Finally, in November of 1924 #6 was sold to the Kennebec Central Railroad, ending almost 35 years of service on the Sandy River system.
+Eventually business began dropping off as well.
+Finally, in November of 1924, No. 6 was sold to the Kennebec Central Railroad, ending almost 35 years of service on the SR&RL system.

 On the Kennebec Central Railroad

-On the KCRR, the new arrival was given the #4.
-Her task on this railroad was hauling the coal from the docks on the Kennebec River in Randolph to the Old Soldier’s Home in Togus, a distance of a little over five miles.
+On the KCRR, the new arrival was given the No. 4.
+Her task on this railroad was hauling the coal from the docks on the Kennebec River in Randolph to the Old Soldiers’ Home in Togus, a distance of a little over five miles.

-Unfortunately the coal contract was awarded to trucks in 1928, and the KCRR could not last long on the meager passenger income.
-The KCRR shut its doors that year, and the two engines, #3 and #4, lay dormant until 1933, when the railroad was purchased by WW&F owner Frank Winter.
+Unfortunately, the coal contract was awarded to trucks in 1928, and the KCRR could not last long on the meager passenger income.
+The KCRR shuts its doors that year, and its two engines, Nos.
+3 (also a Portland Company product) and 4, lay dormant until 1933, when the railroad was purchased by WW&F owner Frank Winter.
 Winter’s goal was the two operational engines.
-Both locos were hauled by flatbed truck in mid-winter overland to Wiscasset, the first such move of flatbed trucks in Maine.
+Both locomotives were hauled by flatbed truck in mid-winter overland to Wiscasset, the first such move of flatbed trucks in Maine.

 On the Wiscasset, Waterville & Farmington Railway